physimals/quantiphyse-docs/README.md

 Viewer for 3D/4D data and Pk modelling

 Disclaimer:

 This software has been developed for research purposes only, and should not be used as a diagnostic tool.
 The authors or distributors will not be responsible for any direct, indirect, special, incidental, or consequential damages arising of the use of this software.

+The current intention of this software is for used by members of IBME, University of Oxford users only and must not be distributed without the explicity consent of the authors

 ### Running the binary